 There are circumstances where the only estimates of the Mincerian return to schooling available are obtained using standard statistical techniques.
-It is therefore important tyoon class and whether estimates effiting Minearian return to schooling obtained with least-squares techniques are systematically different from estimates relying on twins or an IV approach.
+It is therefore important to understand whether estimates of the Mincerian return to schooling obtained with least-squares techniques are systematically different from estimates relying on twins or an IV approach.